 Human Target, FOX

 Amazon; A.V.
-Club; DC; IMDb; Thrilling Detective; TV.com; TV Tango; TV Tropes; TWoP; Warner Bros.; Wikia; Wikipedia
+Club; DC Comics; DC Universe; IMDb; Thrilling Detective; TV.com; TV Tango; TV Tropes; TWoP; Warner Bros.; Wikia; Wikipedia

 This is based on a comic book, which I've never read.
 And apparently, there was a previous TV adaptation that I don't think I ever saw.
 But the basic situation you have here is an hourlong action movie every week.
 I'm not the biggest fan of action movies, mostly because they don't tend to have much of a plot.
 I mean, yeah, they're sort of about something, but it's all just a framework for the action.
 Still, they're generally fun to watch, even if they require an enormous amount of suspension of disbelief.
 Lots of ridiculous and wildly improbable things can happen.
 But if it's fun, it doesn't really matter.
 This show is fun, and getting a new story every week allows a chance to build up a decent ongoing story, by letting us get to know the characters better.

 Of course, there are just three regular characters (at least in the first season), and very few recurring characters.
-The main character is Christopher Chance (played by Mark Valley, who I know from a few other things, most notably Keen Eddie).
+The main character is Christopher Chance (Mark Valley).
 He seems to be pretty smart, has a wide range of knowledge, as well as being good at fighting.
 He also seems to possibly have a death wish, and of course he's pretty flippant.
 In any event, he has a private business in "protection," which means he integrates himself into the life of his client, flushes out whoever wants that client dead, and does whatever he has to to take them down, including putting his own life very much on the line (hence the title).
-He has a business partner named Winston (played by Chi McBride, best known to me from Pushing Daisies).
+He has a business partner named Winston (Chi McBride).
 It seems like he knows more about actually running a business than Chance does.
 He also seems more concerned about keeping Chance alive than Chance does.
 And he's good at finding information, putting things together, and whatnot, to aid Chance in his jobs (we eventually learn Winston used to be a cop).
-Then there's Guerrero (played by Jackie Earle Haley, best known to me from Watchmen).
-He actually reminds me a little of his character in that movie, Rorschach, in that he's kind of nuts and willing to do whatever it takes to get a job done, and has little regard for anyone else.
+Then there's Guerrero (Jackie Earle Haley).
+He actually kind of reminds me, here, of his character in Watchmen, in that Guerrero (like Rorschach) is kind of nuts and willing to do whatever it takes to get a job done, and has little regard for anyone else.
 Winston generally can't stand him, but he's apparently friends with Chance.
 He also seems to be a former bad guy of some sort, even if he's working with the good guys, now.
 But he still has shady contacts, who can be useful in providing information that could help Chance.
 He also has a dark sense of humor, which I quite enjoy.
 (Guerrero is my favorite character on the show.)